 - If your dog has a sweater vest for every day of the week.

 - If you paint your dog’s toenails other than just for fun.

-Basically … If you are not willing to treat your dog, like a dog and not a human … then DO NOT WASTE YOUR TIME CALLING … We will not accept your dog into our rehabilitation program, because no matter how much progress we can make with your dog … if your not willing to change and take the advice of your trainer, then your are wasting your time and money.
+Basically … If you are not willing to treat your dog, like a dog and not a human … then DO NOT WASTE YOUR TIME CALLING … We will not accept your dog into our rehabilitation program.
+No matter how much progress we can make with your dog … if your not willing to change, then your are wasting your time and money.

 With that being said …

-Dayton Dog Trainer is one of very few dog trainers in the Dayton area that provides real aggressive dog rehab for all breeds of dogs.
-Our aggressive dog rehab isn’t the type of dog aggression rehab where we feed your dog treats to make him a “nicer” dog … This is true aggressive dog rehab.
+Dayton Dog Trainer is one of very few dog trainers in the Dayton area that provides real aggressive dog rehab for all breeds.
+Our aggressive dog rehab isn’t the type of dog aggression rehab where we feed your dog treats to make him or her a “nicer” dog.
+WE provide real aggressive dog rehab.

-With our aggressive dog rehab system, your dog will have to stay with us, in our home, for a period of time.
-The length of stay, will be dependent on how the dog evaluates and how bad the situation really is.
-We will provide you with a general idea of just how long your dog will need to stay with us, during the initial evaluation.
+With our aggressive dog rehab program, your dog will have to stay with us, in our home, for a period of time.
+The length of stay, will be determined by the evaluation.
+We will provide you with a general idea of just how long your dog will need to stay with us, once the evaluation has been performed.